Time Warner Vs The Walt Disney Co B Reaching Agreement Case Study Solution and Analysis

 Among the possible target market of Time Warner Vs The Walt Disney Co B Reaching Agreement Case Study Help was Hispanics; the young and growing population of United States.
 The marketplace section has fantastic possible for NASCAR as the population was growing at a greater rate and it was expected to become thrice after forty years and the segment has increasing wealth rate with about $1 trillion of wealth in 2014.
 The segment shows affinity with car culture, however need a more focused marketing towards inviting the sector towards racing.

 Kids are also one of the prospective target market section for NASCAR, as they are more linked socially than other groups.
 Car racing video games established by Time Warner Vs The Walt Disney Co B Reaching Agreement Case Study Help can be a prospective source of getting attention of kids towards NASCAR track racing.
 NASCAR requires more attention towards customizing and enhancing its digital functions to attract the kids target market.

 Generation Y target market includes those who invested five times more resources on discretionary expenses i.e. acquiring tickets for racing occasions, than others.
 This big expense makes the segment capacity for NASCAR marketing technique of increasing its fan base.
 The marketplace sector is also simple to technique as 81% of the Y Generation consumer uses Facebook every day and the usage is twice of using television and radio.
 The market sector views sports as a get-together, instead of adherence to sport.
 The marketplace segment considers NASCAR as an organization doing not have in producing a multiculturalism environment.
 Time Warner Vs The Walt Disney Co B Reaching Agreement Case Study Analysis must take numerous actions to improve the experience of Generation Y customers in its occasions.

 5 C's of Marketing

-1. Maintaining and developing Facebook Page.
+1. Keeping and establishing Facebook Page.

 4. Presenting multiculturalism at occasions.